 Bargain and sale deed - The unusual characteristic of this type of deed is it essentially comes with no warranties at all.
 It’s implied only that the seller has full title to the property.
 These deeds are sometimes used in foreclosure and tax sales.

 A title is not legally transferred until the deed is recorded at the local courthouse.
+Many people actually don't know what the difference between a property deed and a title is.
 Some states have what’s known as a race statute, which interestingly enough means whoever records a deed at the courthouse first is the new owner.
 Since most real estate is valuable, any type of ownership document associated with real estate is valuable and should be carefully considered and constructed.
 Not only are deeds important in the present in order to transfer property, but they can be the deciding factor in settling ownership disputes in the future.